munirot/todo-app-demo/README.md

 # **Todo App (MEVN Stack)**

 A simple full-stack Todo application built with the MEVN stack (MongoDB, Express.js, Vue.js, Node.js).
-The app allows users to register, log in, and manage their personal todo lists with features like creating, reading, updating, and deleting tasks.
+The app allows users to register, login, logout, and manage their to-do lists with features like creating, reading, updating status, and deleting tasks.

 ---